-- 2023, respectively, relative to Hydro's 2019 Test Year.
-This excludes depreciation of Holyrood - 2 accelerated assets, which will be addressed through the proposals in Hydro's 2021 Supply Cost - 3 Accounting Application.48 - 4 This pro forma estimate is comprised of return on rate base and depreciation.
-It does not reflect - 5 potential reductions in operating and maintenance charges (e.g., changes related to technology such as - 6 the conversion to LED49 streetlights where savings are expected to be realized).
+- 4 On a pro forma basis, Hydro's 2022 and 2023 revenue requirement is estimated to increase by - 5 approximately \$2 million and \$6 million, 47 respectively, as a result of the capital projects proposed for - 6 2022.
+Such a revenue requirement increase would represent an increase of 0.4% and 1.0% in 2022 and - 7 2023, respectively, relative to Hydro's 2019 Test Year.
+This excludes depreciation of Holyrood - 8 accelerated assets, which will be addressed through the proposals in Hydro's 2021 Supply Cost - 9 Accounting Application.48 - 10 This pro forma estimate is comprised of return on rate base and depreciation.
+It does not reflect - potential reductions in operating and maintenance charges (e.g., changes related to technology such as - the conversion to LED49 streetlights where savings are expected to be realized).